Lucifer descending … encounters with the morning star

 And the embers of Eden burn.
 You can even see it from space.
 Bruce Cockburn

-On Tuesday 11th April, Forestry Corporation set ablaze the debris left over from its clear-felling.
+On Tuesday 11th April 2017, Forestry Corporation NSW set ablaze the debris left over from its clear-felling.
 That evening, Gwaihir, the Lord of the Eagles, flew over the burning hills of Bellingen Shire.
 This is what he saw:

 Here is what the local newspaper reported: